 Representing Your Data#

-A dataset is made up of a table (or matrix) of samples comprised of features which are usually scalar variables.
-Each row (or sample) is a sequential array with exactly the same number of elements as the rest.
-The columns of the data table contain the values for the particular feature represented by that column.
+A dataset is made up of a matrix of samples comprised of features which are usually scalar values.
+Each sample is a sequentially-numbered array with exactly the same number of elements as the rest.
+The columns of the matrix contain the values for the particular feature represented by that column.
 The dimensionality of a sample is equal to the number of features it has.
 For example, the samples below are said to be 3-dimensional because they contain 3 feature columns.
 You'll notice that samples can be made up of a heterogeneous mix of data types which we'll describe in detail in the next sections.

 $samples = [ [0.1, 21.5, 'furry'], [2.0, -5, 'rough'], [0.001, -10, 'rough'], ];